-Computer Discs or USB drives: Students are expected to provide their own portable data storage device.
+IT - Computer discs or USB drives: Students are expected to provide their own portable data storage device.

 Printing and copying

-Where possible, coursework such as essays; projects; dissertations is likely to be submitted on line.
-However, there are some items where it is not possible to submit on line and students will be asked to provide a printed copy.
+Where possible, coursework such as essays, projects and dissertations is likely to be submitted online.
+However, there are some items where it is not possible to submit online and students will be asked to provide a printed copy.
 The University printing costs are currently:

-Students on placement programmes can expect to cover costs for health and travel insurance, accommodation and living expenses; travel costs; visa costs.
+Students on placement programmes can expect to cover costs for health and travel insurance, accommodation and living expenses, travel costs and visa costs.
 This will vary depending on which country you are travelling to.
 Specific details on what additional costs there will be are detailed in the individual module profiles which can be found under the modules tab of the programme details of your programme.

 Studying English and French at Southampton will help you acquire high-level critical thinking and communication skills that are essential to navigate your career.
 Our English and French graduates have progressed to high-flying careers in fashion, journalism, financial services, management and administration, teaching, travel and tourism, creative writing, and many other areas.

 You will be developing and practising the skills required for a successful career from day one of the course.
 Over three years you will learn to

 write in different ways and for different formats